robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-### Defining the business questions
+## Defining the business tasks

 By performing exploratory data analysis, the answers to these questions will aid us in providing recommendations to solve the original business problems outlined above.

-**Q1** : How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?
+**1** : How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?

 Supporting [data](https://www.dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked#:~:text=The%20Act%20requires%20that%20employees,pay%20for%20the%20overtime%20hours.) from the US Department of Labor on recommended monthly working hours.

-**Q2** : Is there a relationship between the number of projects employees are assigned, and overall job satisfaction?
+**2** : Is there a relationship between the number of projects employees are assigned, and overall job satisfaction?

-**Q3** : How does time spent at the company affect overall job satisfaction?
+**3** : How does time spent at the company affect overall job satisfaction?

-**Q4** : How many employees experienced work accidents and left the company?
+**4** : How many employees experienced work accidents and left the company?
 How many stayed?

-**Q5** : How does a promotion affect employee retention?
+**5** : How does a promotion affect employee retention?

-**Q6** : Are there particular departments that have a higher rate of attrition?
+**6** : Are there particular departments that have a higher rate of attrition?

-**Q7** : Which departments show the highest performance review score for active employees?
+**7** : Which departments show the highest performance review score for active employees?
 Which departments show the lowest?

-**Q8** : How do monthly working hours influence performance scores?
+**8** : How do monthly working hours influence performance scores?

-**Q9** : Does project count contribute to employee attrition?
+**9** : Does project count contribute to employee attrition?

-**Q10** : Are certain departments assigned more projects than others?
+**10** : Are certain departments assigned more projects than others?

-**Q11** : How do evaluation scores fluctuate with salary brackets?
+**11** : How do evaluation scores fluctuate with salary brackets?

-**Q12** : How are salary brackets distributed per department?
+**12** : How are salary brackets distributed per department?

 ---

-### Data Sources
+## Data Sources

 - This publicly available data was obtained on Kaggle [here](https://www.kaggle.com/datasets/raminhuseyn/hr-analytics-data-set)